-I am a third-year Ph.D. student in Economics at Duke University, supported by a National Science Foundation Graduate Research Fellowship.
+I am a Ph.D. candidate in Economics at Duke University, supported by a National Science Foundation Graduate Research Fellowship.

-My research interests are in the economics of artificial intelligence, macroeconomics, and labor economics, with a focus on labor inequality.
+My research interests are in the economics of artificial intelligence, macroeconomics, and labor economics.
+My current work focuses on how recent technological advancements impact labor market outcomes for firms and workers.

 Prior to starting at Duke, I worked as a Research Assistant at the Federal Reserve Board of Governors in the Division of International Finance.
 I earned a M.S. and B.S. in economics at the University of Maine.